immunomind/bi2021spring/README.md

 ## Usage

-You can download and run program on our small example using following commands in your terminal.
+You can download and run program on our small example using following commands in your terminal:

 ```bash
 git clone https://github.com/immunomind/bi2021spring.git